youheinakagawa/panasonic-tv-app/memory-bank/progress.md

 - [x] Some TV models may not support all the implemented DLNA/UPnP commands.
 - [x] Network errors may cause the application to fail without proper recovery.
 - [x] Some app buttons may not work on all TV models due to differences in supported commands.
+- [x] The unpacked application may have dependency issues when run directly; use the provided batch files or installer.